LinqLover/sonyx/docs/study/study-design.md

   - Programming effectiveness:
     - success rate (grading scheme): To what extent did the participant achieve the expected, qualitative solution?
       - For each task, a time limit is specified.
       - To avoid speculative expense and to mitigate the absence of a pre-pilot study, a horizon of expectation/grading scheme is not created in advance.
 Instead, the raw results of every participant are recorded and quantified after all results are available.
+The post-hoc created grading schemes are listed below for each task.
       - quantification: ordinal scale
     - time to success (chronometer): How much time did the participant need to solve the task (success is detected by study manager)?
       - quantification: ratio scale